doyun421/AI/README.md

 edu
-online lecture
+online lecture 1 hr / a day
-book reading and writing
+book reading and writing 30 mins / a day book writing 10 mins / a day
-book writing

-audio book
+audio book 30 mins / a day
-seminar

-exhibition
+seminar 1 day * 4 / a yr

+exhibition 5 hr * 2 / a yr
 competition

-purchasing and preparation exhibition and museum preparation edu list
+purchasing and preparation exhibition and museum 4 yr / a yr preparation edu list

+movie list / movie at theater 4 hr * 1 * 12 / a yr
+ochestra / classic / ballet / musical planning  4 hr / a yr
+ochestra / classic / ballet / musical 1 day * 4 / a yr